-Under GAAP, certain of our variable annuity guarantee features are accounted for as insurance liabilities and reported on the balance sheet in future policy benefits with changes reported in policyholder benefits and claims.
+Under GAAP, certain of our variable annuity guarantee features are accounted for as insurance liabilities and reported in future policy benefits on the consolidated balance sheets with changes reported in policyholder benefits and claims on the consolidated statements of operations.
 These liabilities are accounted for using long-term assumptions of equity and bond market returns and the level of interest rates.
-Therefore, these liabilities, valued at \$6.0 billion at March 31, 2021, are less sensitive than derivative instruments to periodic changes to equity and fixed income market returns and the level of interest rates.
-Guarantees accounted for as insurance liabilities in future policy benefits include GMDBs, the life contingent portion of GMWBs and the portion of the GMIBs that require annuitization, as well as the life contingent portion of the expected annuitization when the policyholder is required to annuitize upon depletion of their account value.
+Therefore, these liabilities, valued at \$6.3 billion at March 31, 2022, are less sensitive than derivative instruments to periodic changes to equity and fixed income market returns and the level of interest rates.
+Guarantees accounted for as insurance liabilities in future policy benefits include GMDBs, the life contingent portion of GMIBs that require annuitization, as well as the life contingent portion of the expected annuitization when the policyholder is required to annuitize upon depletion of their account value.

-All other variable annuity guarantee features are accounted for as embedded derivatives and reported on the balance sheet in policyholder account balances with changes reported in net derivative gains (losses).
-These liabilities, valued at \$1.7 billion at March 31, 2021, are accounted for at estimated fair value.
+All other variable annuity guarantee features are accounted for as embedded derivatives and reported in policyholder account balances on the consolidated balance sheets with changes reported in net derivative gains (losses) on the consolidated statements of operations.
+These liabilities, valued at \$1.4 billion at March 31, 2022, are accounted for at estimated fair value.
 In some cases, a guarantee will have multiple features or options that require separate accounting such that the guarantee is not fully accounted for under only one of the accounting models (known as "split accounting").
-Additionally, the index protection and accumulation features of Shield are accounted for as embedded derivatives and reported on the balance sheet in policyholder account balances with changes reported in net derivative gains (losses).
-These liabilities, valued at \$4.5 billion at March 31, 2021, are accounted for at estimated fair value.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Summary of Critical Accounting Estimates" included in our 2020 Annual Report.
+Additionally, the index protection and accumulation features of Shield Level Annuities are accounted for as embedded derivatives and reported in policyholder account balances on the consolidated balance sheets with changes reported in net derivative gains (losses) on the consolidated statements of operations.
+These liabilities, valued at \$5.2 billion at March 31, 2022, are accounted for at estimated fair value.

-The variable annuity reserve balances by guarantee type were as follows at:
+Our variable annuity reserves by type of GMxB were as follows at:

-March 31, 2021 December 31, 2020
+arch 31, 2022

-Future Policy Benefits Policyholder Account Balances Total Reserves Future Policy Benefits Policyholder Account Balances Tot tal Reserves
+Future Policy Benefits Total Reserves Future Policy Benefits Policyholder Account Balances al Reserves

-(In m illions 5)
+(In n nillio ns)

-GMDB \$ 1,402 \$ \$ 5 1,402 \$ 1,355 \$ \$ 1,355
+GMIB \$ 3,402 \$ 1,516 \$ 4,918 \$ 3,374 \$ 1,787 \$ 5,161

-GMIB 3,407 1,730 5,137 3,499 2,496 5,995

-GMIB Max 888 (31) 857 871 153 1,024

-GMAB (10) (10) 1 1

-GMWB 26 26 47 47

-GMWB4L 300 12 312 291 218 509

-GMWB4L (FlexChoice SM ) - (6) (6) - 5 5
+GMIB Max 996 (65) 931 967 (36) 931

+GMWB 309 (55) 254 327 97 424

+GMAB (11) (11) -

+GMDB 1,604 - 1,604 1,535 1,535

-Total \$ 5,997 \$ 1,721 \$ 5 7,718 \$ 6,016 \$ 2,920 \$ 8,936
+Total \$ 6,311 \$ 1,385 \$ 7,696 \$ 6,203 \$ 1,848 \$ 8,051

 The carrying values of these guarantees can change significantly during periods of sizable and sustained shifts in equity market performance, equity market volatility, or interest rates.
 Carrying values are also affected by our assumptions around mortality, separate account returns and policyholder behavior, including lapse, annuitization and withdrawal rates.
-See "Risk Factors - Risks Related to Our Business - Guarantees within certain of our annuity products may decrease our earnings, decrease our capitalization, increase the volatility of our results, result in higher risk management costs and expose us to increased market risk" included in our 2020 Annual Report.
+See "Risk Factors - Risks Related to Our Business - Guarantees within certain of our annuity products may decrease our earnings, decrease our capitalization, increase the volatility of our results, result in higher risk management costs and expose us to increased market risk" included in our 2021 Annual Report.
 Furthermore, changes in policyholder behavior assumptions can result in additional changes in accounting estimates.